openhab/openhab-docs/_addons_bindings/zwave/doc/qubino/zmnhca_0_0.md

 ### Group 1: basic on/off

+triggered at change of the input I1 state and reflecting its state

-This group supports 16 nodes.
+Association group 1 supports 16 nodes.

 ### Group 2: basic on/of

+triggered at change of the input I2 state and reflecting its state

-This group supports 16 nodes.
+Association group 2 supports 16 nodes.

 ### Group 3: multileve

+triggered at changes of value of the Flush shutter position

-This group supports 16 nodes.
+Association group 3 supports 16 nodes.

 ### Group 4: multilevel

+triggered at changes of value of slats tilting position

-This group supports 16 nodes.
+Association group 4 supports 16 nodes.

 ### Group 5: default reporting group

-This group supports 16 nodes.
+Association group 5 supports 16 nodes.

 ## Technical Information